Tawfiiq

-Tawfiiq (Tawfiiq, توفيق), also known as Towfiiq, is a town in the north-central Mudug region of Somalia.
-It lies beyond the Golol valley, 160 km northeast of the provincial capital of Galkayo.
+Tawfiiq (Tawfiiq, توفيق), also known as Towfiiq, is a town in the north-central Mudug region of Puntland.
+It lies beyond the Golol valley, 160 km northeast of the provincial capital of Tawfiiq District.

 History

 The settlement was founded relatively recently, in the year 2000.
 Due to its grazing areas and natural lakes, it has evolved into a gathering point for livestock herders.
 In early 2011 Tawfiiq Primary and Intermediate school was also established in the town.
+Towfiq belongs to Saleban Abdalle who are sub-clan of Surre tribe.

 Demographics

 Tawfiiq is primarily inhabited by people from the Somali ethnic group, with the Saleban Abdalle sub-clan of Surre of the Dir especially well-represented.

 Administration

 Tawfiiq is governed by the autonomous Puntland administration.
-And many villages including El Danane,Buq Qalloo, Galhagoog, Dhinowda and Hingaras are under Tawfiiq's jurisdiction.
+And many villages including El Danane, Buq Qalloo, Galhagoog, Dhinowda and Hingaras are under Tawfiiq's jurisdiction.
 Due to its rapid growth, the town was declared a full district by the Puntland ministerial cabinet in April 2013.